RULES & REGULATIONS - The COMPETITION

 16+ dancers (line) - 5 minutes

-15+ dancers (production) - 5-15 minutes plus 5 minuets for set up and take down of props and sets
+15+ dancers (production) - 5-15 minutes plus 5 minutes for set up and take down of props and sets

-• All times limits include entrances, exits, prop setup and take down
+• All time limits include entrances, exits, prop setup, and take down

 Soloists: entered based on their age as of January 1st of the competition year.